PRACTICE TESTS FOR ILLINOIS DRIVER’S PERMITS

 RECYCLE AT YOUR LIBRARY:

-NOW ACCEPTING CELL PHONES, USED EYEGLASSES, HEARING AIDS, AND ALSO PRINTER INK CARTRIDGES
+NOW ACCEPTING USED EYEGLASSES AND ALSO SMALL PRINTER INK CARTRIDGES